The top 10 legal defenses to driving while intoxicated (“DUI”) charges fall into three categories. These are to assert that:

 Officer Lopez testifies that, when he pulled Sam over, he observed that Sam had red and watery eyes, a flushed face and breath that smelled like beer.
 But on cross-examination by Sam’s Newport Beach DUI defense lawyer, Sheriff Smith admits that he never questioned Sam about other possible causes.

-If you are charged with DUI in California, and the prosecution’s evidence includes the results of Field Sobriety Tests (FSTs), you and your attorney may be able to challenge those results as part of your DUI defense strategy.
+If you are charged with DUI, and the prosecution’s evidence includes the results of Field Sobriety Tests (FSTs), you and your attorney may be able to challenge those results as part of your DUI defense strategy.

 Your DUI defense lawyer will explain how balance and coordination during FSTs can be affected by: